 Do you excel in mathematics?
 Do you enjoy solving problems?

-Maths is a demanding and challenging subject but it can be an extremely rewarding one if you are prepared to put in time and effort.
-Mathematics is the application of a limited number of methods to a never-ending number of problems.
-It can be used to solve many practical problems in a variety of areas such as architecture, business and science.
-Maths has wide applications in industry, business, finance, science, technology and many others.
-Maths qualifications can lead to excellent future careers.
-In fact, there is currently a national shortage of qualified mathematicians and so this course will give you a competitive edge with future employers.
+If so, you should seriously consider A Level Maths.
+Maths is a demanding and challenging subject, but it can be extremely rewarding if you are prepared to put in the time and effort.
+Mathematics has wide applications in areas such as industry, business, finance, science and technology.
+In fact, there continues to be a national shortage of qualified mathematicians, so this course will give you a competitive edge with future employers.

 You will study a combination of pure mathematics, statistics and mechanics.
 There will be some choice for students in the types of maths topics they choose to develop further.
 The pure maths topics include: algebra, co-ordinate geometry, polynomials, trigonometry, calculus, differentiation and integration techniques, partial fractions, vectors and differential equations.

 WHAT WE ADD

 We host weekly Maths Workshops where you can practise techniques and stretch your knowledge alongside students from other classes.
 There will be regular assignments, so that you can gain confidence and develop the ideas that you have been exposed to.
 There will also be opportunities for students to experience how mathematics is used outside of the classroom through trips, as well as employer engagement opportunities with local companies.

 A Level Maths a truly universal subject that can lead you down nearly any chosen further education or career path.
 Students who have studied A Level Maths with us have gone down a variety of different degree, apprenticeship and employment routes in areas such as: science, computing, programming, finance, engineering, architecture, actuarial science, logistics, education and more.
 If you are unsure of exactly where you want to go after college, maths will definitely keep your options open.